-(a) All fees required by provisions of the Code and rules of the Board shall be transmitted by money order, bank draft, or check and shall be made payable to Professional Foresters Registration.

-(b) The following schedule of fees is hereby adopted pursuant to section 782 of the Code.
+(a) All fees required by provisions of the Code and rules of the Board shall be transmitted by money order, bank draft, or check and shall be made payable to Professional Foresters Registration.(b) The following schedule of fees is hereby adopted pursuant to section 782 of the Code

-(1) Application for Registration and License as a Professional Forester \$200 (2) Annual Rate for License as a Professional Forester (3) Application for Exam for Specialty Certificate (4) Annual rate for Specialty Certificate (5) Duplicate License or Specialty Certificate (6) Renewal of License as a Professional Forester (7) Renewal of Specialty Certificate (8) Penalty fee for failure to apply for renewal as a Licensee or for a specialty certificate is \$25 for each full month of delinquency not to exceed \$150.00 total penalty fee (9) Reinstatement Application following Withdrawal (c) The renewal fee for registration and/or certification as a forestry specialist shall be waived when a license or certificate is issued less than ninety (90) days before the date on which it will
+The following schedule of fees is hereby adopted pursuant to section /82 of the Code.
+(1) Application for Registration and License as a Professional Forester \$200 (2) Annual Rate for License as a Professional Forester (3) Application for Exam for Specialty Certificate (4) Annual rate for Specialty Certificate (5) Duplicate License or Specialty Certificate (6) Renewal of License as a Professional Forester (7) Renewal of Specialty Certificate (8) Penalty fee for failure to apply for renewal as a Licensee or for a specialty certificate 5 for each full month of delinquency not to exceed \$150.00 total penalty fee (9) Reinstatement Application following Withdrawal The renewal fee for registration and/or certification as a forestry specialist shall be waived

-(c) The renewal fee for registration and/or certification as a forestry specialist shall be waived when a license or certificate is issued less than ninety (90) days before the date on which it will expire. (d) Application fees for registration certification of a forestry specialist on principal days.
+(c) The renewal fee for registration and/or certification as a forestry specialist shall be waived when a license or certificate is issued less than ninety (90) days before the date on which it will expire.